 106A.4.5 Suspension or revocation.
-The Chief Harbor Engineer may, in writing, suspend or revoke a permit issued under the provisions of this code, whenever the permit is issued in error or on the basis of incorrect information supplied, or in violation of any ordinance or regulation of any of the provisions of this code.
+The Chief Harbor Engineer may, in writing, suspend or revoke a permit issued under the provisions of this code, whenever the permit is issued in error or based on incorrect information supplied, or in violation of any ordinance or regulation of any of the provisions of this code.

-Any permit issued for which the applicant has paid less than the correct permit and plan checking fees shall be considered invalid and shall be suspended until the complete fees have been paid.
-Failure to pay the correct fees shall be sufficient grounds for denial of a Certificate of Completion or a Certificate of Final Completion and Occupancy.
+Any permit issued for which the applicant has paid less than the correct permit and plan review fees shall be considered invalid and shall be suspended until the complete fees have been paid.
+Failure to pay the correct fees shall be sufficient grounds for denial of a Final Inspection, a Certificate of Completion or a Certificate of Final Completion and Occupancy.